ipvm-wg/homestar/README.md

 ## Packages

-Each `homestar` release will also build packages for distribution across different platforms.
+Each `Homestar` release will also build packages for distribution across different platforms.

 - [homebrew][homebrew]: `brew install fission-codes/fission/homestar`